sasbaws221/Community-Health-Service/apps/community-health-service/README.md

 | JWT_SECRET_KEY       | the secret used to sign the json-web token   | [secret]                                                            |
 | JWT_EXPIRATION       | the expiration time for the json-web token   | 2d                                                                  |

-> **Note**
-> Amplication generates default values and stores them under the .env file.
-It is advised to use some form of secrets manager/vault solution when using in production.

 ## Step 2.1: Scripts - pre-requisites

-After configuration of the server the next step would be to run the application.
 Before running the server side of the component, make sure that the different pre-requisites are met - i.e., node.js [^16.x], npm, docker.
 After the setup of the pre-requisites the server component can be started.

 ```sh
 # installation of the dependencies